Ismaëlo Ganiou

-Pierre-Ismaëlo Ganiou (born 14 March 2005) is a professional football player who plays as a centre-back for Ligue 1 club Lens.
-Born in France, he plays for the Burkina Faso national team.
+Pierre-Ismaëlo Ganiou (born 14 March 2005) is a French professional footballer who plays as a centre-back for Ligue 1 club Lens and the France under-21 national team.
+He previously played one match for the Burkina Faso national team.

-Career
+Club career

 Ganiou is a product of the youth academies of Lille Fives, Wasquehal and Lens, and was promoted to Lens' reserves in 2022.
 On 5 July 2024, he signed his first professional contract with Lens until 2027.
-On 27 January he transferred to Padova and immediately joined Annecy in Ligue 2 on loan for the second half of the 2024–25 season.
+On 27 January 2025, he transferred to Padova and immediately joined Annecy in Ligue 2 on loan for the second half of the 2024–25 season.
 After his loan ended, he returned to Lens.
+On 8 August 2026, he extended his contract with Lens until 2030.

 International career

 Born in France, Ganiou is of Burkinabe descent and holds dual French-Burkinabe citizenship.
 In May 2025, he was called up to the Burkina Faso national team for a set of friendlies.
 He debuted with Burkina Faso in a 2–0 friendly win over Zimbabwe on 6 June 2025.
+In March 2026, he was called up by Gérald Baticle to the France under-21 national team for the matches against Luxembourg and Iceland.